FlowFuse/nr-tools-plugin/README.md

-# FlowForge Node-RED Tools plugin
+# FlowFuse Node-RED Tools plugin

 A Node-RED Plugin that allows you to interact with the FlowFuse platform.